apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 ![A standalone beam pipeline](/images/standalone-beam-pipeline.svg)

 Defining a pipeline and the corresponding DAG does not mean that data starts flowing through the pipeline.
 To run the pipeline, you need to deploy it to one of the [supported Beam runners](https://beam.apache.org/documentation/runners/capability-matrix/).
 These distributed processing backends include Apache Flink, Apache Spark, and Google Cloud Dataflow.
 To run the pipeline locally on your machine for development and debugging purposes, a [Direct Runner](https://beam.apache.org/documentation/runners/direct/) is also provided.
-View the [runner capability matrix](https://beam.apache.org/documentation/runners/capability-matrix/) to verify that you chosen runner supports the data processing steps defined in your pipeline, especially when using the Direct Runner.
+View the [runner capability matrix](https://beam.apache.org/documentation/runners/capability-matrix/) to verify that your chosen runner supports the data processing steps defined in your pipeline, especially when using the Direct Runner.

 ## Orchestrating frameworks

-Successfully delivering machine learning projects is requires more than model training a model.
+Successfully delivering machine learning projects requires more than training a model.
 A full ML workflow often contains a range of other steps, including data ingestion, data validation, data preprocessing, model evaluation, model deployment, data drift detection, and so on.
 Furthermore, you need to track metadata and artifacts from your experiments to answer important questions, such as:
 - What data was this model trained on and with which training parameters?
 - When was this model deployed and what accuracy did it have on a test dataset?
-Without this knowledge, troubleshooting, monitoring, and improving your ML solutions becomes increaseingly difficult as your solutions grow in size.
+Without this knowledge, troubleshooting, monitoring, and improving your ML solutions becomes increaseingly difficult when your solutions grow in size.

 The solution: MLOps.
 MLOps is an umbrella term used to describe best practices and guiding principles that aim to make the development and maintenance of machine learning systems seamless and efficient.
 MLOps most often entails automating machine learning workflows throughout the model and data lifecycle.
 Popular frameworks to create these workflow DAGs are [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/introduction/), [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html), and [TFX](https://www.tensorflow.org/tfx/guide).